Waves

 Also known as: wave motion

-A disturbance that transfers energy through space or a medium without transferring matter.
-Sound, light, earthquakes, and radio signals are all waves — understanding waves unlocks all of these.
+A disturbance that transfers energy and information through space or a medium without permanently displacing the matter it travels through.
+Sound, light, earthquakes, Wi-Fi, and radio signals are all waves.

 Waves transfer energy and information through a medium without transporting matter itself.